PACT Act 2022 & Camp Lejeune Justice Act Become Law

 Why Camp Lejeune Veterans Deserve Justice

-The PACT Act and Camp Lejeune Justice Act could not have come at a better time.
-Nearly 1 million people were exposed to toxic Camp Lejeune water between 1953 and 1987.
-Many are still grappling with health problems or the trauma of losing a loved one today.
+Nearly 1 million people were exposed to toxic chemicals in drinking water at U.S. Marine Corps Base Camp Lejeune in North Carolina between 1953 and 1987.
+As a result, many are still grappling with health problems or the trauma of losing a loved one.

 Illnesses linked to Camp Lejeune water contamination include: